 Interventions on the buildings' envelope, systems and equipment as well as changes in consumers' behaviour are key-steps in saving energy.
-Consumers' behaviour may affect a building's total energy consumption up to 25% - 30%73, 74 either in a positive way following the application of suitable techniques that reduce energy consumption, or negatively by excess energy demand in cases when residents lack adequate practical knowledge or training.
+Consumers' behaviour may affect a building's total energy consumption up to $25\% - 30\%^{73}$, 74 either in a positive way following the application of suitable techniques that reduce energy consumption, or negatively by excess energy demand in cases when residents lack adequate practical knowledge or training.
 Deeply comprehending the concept of energy poverty (see section 1) is the keystone of enhancing public awareness of the phenomenon.
 Information on how this predicament came about, what and whom it concerns, how consumers are immediately affected and which actions can aid in tackling it, should become public knowledge.
 Enhancing public awareness is also fundamental in ameliorating citizens' living conditions (reduction in energy bills, generating financial saving) and in achieving long-term objectives set by the European Union (Diagram 10).
-It could be arqued though that its most essential outcome is the empowerment of the energy consumers' role resulting from their transition from mere consumers to prosumers.
+It could be arqued though that its most essential outcome is the empowerment of the energy consumers' role resulting to their transition from mere consumers to prosumers.
 By reversing previous trends, the now actively engaged in energy production prosumer may reap the benefits of the current energy production system's and energy distribution network's transformation.

 Awareness campaigns of integrated, instructive content appeal to all household members.
-Adults should be informed about the part they are called to play and adolescents may constitute the target group of such campaigns.
-Appropriate instruction from an early age will render informed citizens - prosumers75 who will possess adequate knowledge in order to avoid excess energy consumption and energy waste at home, at communal areas and at public spaces.
+Adults should be informed about the part they are called to play and minors and the younger generation should also constitute target groups of such campaigns.
+Appropriate instruction from an early age will render informed future citizens-prosumers75 who will possess adequate knowledge in order to avoid excess energy consumption and energy waste at home, at communal areas and at public spaces.
 Targeted campaigns are inclusive of student homes and residencies where energy saving techniques can by all means be applied.